novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 So she blurted out another question without controlling herself.

-"Can anyone be friends if they're the same age?"
+"Is it possible for anyone to be friends if they're of the same age?"

 "..."

-"Just... since I'm the same age too, I wondered why you didn't suggest being friends."
+"Just... given that I am of the same age as well, I wondered why you didn't suggest being friends."

 Then Lee Hyun-woo nodded with a smile.